 Black Bean & Scrambled Egg Breakfast Tacos

-1 tsp. canola oil 1/4 cup finely chopped green onion 1 small garlic clove, minced 2 cups canned black beans, rinsed and drained 3/4 cup salsa 1 tsp. ground cumin 1 tbsp. fresh lime juice 12 small flour tortillas, warmed 1 tbsp. butter 8 large EGGS, beaten 1/2 cup shredded Monterey Jack cheese 1/2 cup prepared guacamole 1/4 cup coarsely chopped fresh cilantro
+8 large EGGS, beaten 1 tsp. canola oil 1/4 cup green onion, finely chopped 1 small garlic clove, minced 2 cups canned black beans, drained and rinsed 3/4 cup salsa 1 tsp. ground cumin 1 Tbsp. fresh lime juice

 - Nutritional Information

 Polyunsaturated fat: 3 g

 Sodium: 1671 mg